2 Military Police Regiment

 2 Military Police Regiment (2 MP Regt; 2^{e} Régiment de la Police militaire) is a unit of the Canadian Forces.
 It provides support to the Canadian Army within the Province of Ontario.
 It does not provide support to Canadian Forces Bases Borden, Trenton and North Bay and Canadian Forces Support Unit (Ottawa).
 The unit was initially created in the summer of 2006.
 Since then, the unit was officially established by a ministerial organization order (MOO) and a Canadian Forces organization order (CFOO) dated September 24, 2007.
 It is a "total force" unit of the Canadian Army Military Police Group (CA MP Gp).
 The term total force describes a unit which includes both Regular Force and Reserve Force members.
 2 MP Regt is responsible for police, security and detention operations as well as police support in field operations.
-The unit headquarters is located at the George Taylor Denison III Armoury, more commonly known as Denison Armoury, in Toronto, Ontario.
+The unit headquarters is at the George Taylor Denison III Armoury, more commonly known as Denison Armoury, in Toronto, Ontario.
 The strength of 2 MP Regt totals just under 300 personnel.
 Since the transfer of command authority (TOCA) on 1 April 2011, 2 MP Regt is under the full command of the Canadian Forces Military Police Group (CF MP Gp) through the CA MP Gp, and attached operational command (OPCOM) to the 4th Canadian Division (4 Cdn Div).
 The unit is commanded by a major as the commanding officer (CO) and the unit has a master warrant officer who is the regimental sergeant major (RSM).
 The CO of 2 MP Regt reports directly to the commander of the CA MP Gp, as well as the commander of 4 Cdn Div.
 The CO has a dual function as commanding officer and division provost marshal.